 A student requesting to withdraw for medical reasons must complete a medical leave request through the Office of Student Services by contacting StudentServices@HarrisburgU.edu or 717.901.5102.
 Student services will obtain official documentation from a doctor supporting the student's request.
-To return from medical leave, the student must provide student services with documentation from a doctor supporting the student's request.
-To return from the student's return.
+To return from medical leave, the student must provide student services with documentation from a doctor supporting the student's return.
 The student will have up to a year to return without having to apply for readmission.